Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Numerical results

 For the $DK^*$ system, there also exists only one isoscalar S-wave state, which is bound at a cutoff of about 1.1 GeV, a little smaller than the cutoffs required for the systems $DK$ and $D^*K$.
-In the above three systems, the existence of a pseudoscalar meson only permits one isoscalar S-wave state.
-For the system with two vector mesons, there are three isoscalar S-wave states.
+In the above three systems, the existence of a pseudoscalar meson only permits one isoscalar $S$-wave state.
+For the system with two vector mesons, there are three isoscalar $S$-wave states.
 The calculation suggests that bound states can be produced for all three isoscalar states with spin parities $0^+$, $1^+$ and $2^+$.
 The binding energies of these three states are very close.
-To further distinguish them, it may need partial wave analysis.
-Therefore, the bound states are found from all six S-wave isoscalar interactions of charm meson $D^{(*)}$ and strange meson $K^{(*)}$.
+To further distinguish them, we may need partial-wave analysis.
+Therefore, the bound states are found from all six $S$-wave isoscalar interactions of charm meson $D^{(*)}$ and strange meson $K^{(*)}$.

 In the right part of Table~\ref{qqbar}, we present the $\bar{B}^{(*)}K^{(*)}$ systems with an antibottom meson.
 One can find that the results in this sector are very analogous to those in the charmed sector.
-It is easy to understand because the potential in the bottom sector has the same form as that in the charm sector.
-And we can also notice that smaller cutoff in the bottom sector required to produce a bound state.
+It is easy to understand because the potential in the bottom sector has the same form as that in the charmed sector.
+And, we can also notice that smaller cutoff in the bottom sector is required to produce a bound state.
 It is due to larger reduced mass of systems in bottom sector than the charmed system.